 - by Zoe

 Travelers who have been to Tibet are all stunned by the magnificent scenery of the snowy plateau and the primitive folk customs.
 At the same time, they are also attracted by the charming temperament of Tibetan women.
-Women in Tibet have dark brown skin that is admired by Western men, as well as strong and elasticity body that is admired by men in mainland China.
+Women in Tibet have dark brown skin that is admired by Western men, as well as strong and elastic bodies that are admired by men in mainland China.
 Tibetan women have a pair of clear and bright eyes that make all men fascinated.
 Few wear glasses.

 Tibetan women are broad-minded and calm.
 When they face the misfortunes of their lives, women of Tibet would never wail over a fire or theft in their home, let alone the trivial matters.
 They have a generous laugh, brilliant smile, and rich expressions on their faces that are hard to see anywhere else.
 Tibetan women are cheerful by nature.
 No matter in the bustling streets or vast pastures, they can sing heartily, whether it is a three-year-old girl or an 80-year-old lady, without exception.